AmbireTech/adex-protocol/README.md

 The keypair is saved in `localStorage`.
 However it never holds any funds, it merely serves to identify users anonymously.

 In case `localStorage` is deleted, the user will receive a new keypair and the system will start learning about them again - which is actually intended behavior (e.g. using incognito mode in the browser).

-### The AdEx Lounge

-The AdEx Lounge (called "AdEx Profile" in the original whitepaper) is a user-facing part of AdEx that allows the user to control their ad preferences.

-In particular, users can opt out of seeings certain kinds of ads.

-With OUTPACE channels, it's possible for users to earn monetary rewards as well, so at some point the Lounge may be used to allow for users to withdraw their funds.

-There's no public implementation of the Lounge yet.

-<div class='break-page'></div>

 ### Identity (replaced by Ambire Wallet)